FLASH SALE: Get up to 15% OFF the Go Oahu Pass! Sale ends Sunday, July 21st, 2019. Follow the link to learn more.

 Travelers Only Interested in Beaches – If you’re heading to Oahu purely to take in the sun and sand, you don’t need an attractions pass.
 Relax and enjoy!

-Travelers on a Very Strict Budget – If you don’t have much money to spare for activities and sightseeing, the Go Oahu card isn’t a good fit for you.
+Travelers on a Very Strict Budget – If you don’t have much money to spare for activities and sightseeing, the Go Oahu Pass isn’t a good fit for you.

-Tips for Getting the Most Out of the Go Oahu Card
+Tips for Getting the Most Out of the Go Oahu Pass

 Get at Least a 3-Day Pass for the Premium Attractions – The three, five, and seven-day passes include a premium attraction.
 These options really boost the value of the pass and should not be skipped.